apple1003232/GitHub/GoogleCrawler_MongoDB_multithreading/README.txt

 1. This tool crawls google with the Google API.
 This free API allows me to return up to 4 results in a single call.
 To get the first 20 results, I called 4 times.
 20 results are stored in a queue.

 2. Create 13 threads.
-For each thread, get one result from the queue, and apply python-goose to extract the title, main text and meta description of each result page.
+For each thread, get one result from the queue, and apply python-goose to extract the title, main text, meta description and top image of each result page.
 Goose can also be useful in video and image extraction.
-In this project, I only extracted the main text from the html page.
+In this project, I only extracted the main text and the top image sourcefrom the html page.

 3. Store the information extracted in Mongodb database.